Rb49/Alpha-Project/README.md

 For now, source files are included along with raw output data ('hists' folder).

-### This project was supervised by Nofar Azulai, Department of Molecular Biology, the Weizmann Institute of Science.
+### This project was supervised by Nofar Azulay, Department of Molecular Biology, the Weizmann Institute of Science.